InesMedem/100-days-of-code/log.md

 ### Day 7: July 11, 2024

-**Today's Progress**: today i was doing the html of this website for a technical task for a wordpress developer rol, I have been working on it all day, I think another day and the front end part could be done.
+**Today's Progress**: today I was doing the HTML of this website for a technical task for a WordPress developer role, I have been working on it all day, I think another day and the front end part could be done.

-**Thoughts:** I wanna understand better how to organise efficiently my ktml/css sheets, because it can get quite messy very quickly
+**Thoughts:** I wanna understand better how to organise efficiently my html/css sheets because it can get quite messy very quickly

 **Link to work:** https://github.com/InesMedem/rehability